optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Problems**

 - Option dictionaries are brittle and don't support autocomplete
-- It can be confusing if someone provided scaling options or multistart options but they take no effect because `scaling` or `multistart` were not set to True.
+- It can be confusing if someone provided `scaling_options` or `multistart_options` but they take no effect because `scaling` or `multistart` were not set to True.

 #### Proposal

-We want to keep a simple way of enabling complex behavior (with some default options) but get rid of having two separate arguments, one to switch the behavior on and one to configure it.
-This will mean that we have to be generous regarding input types.
+We want to keep a simple way of enabling complex behavior (with some default options) but get rid of having two separate arguments (one to switch the behavior on and one to configure it).
+This means that we have to be generous regarding input types.

 ##### Logging